 Thorlabs' Single Mode 1x4 Fiber Optic Couplers allow a user to split a single input signal evenly into four output signals.
 Several center wavelength options are available (see the table to the right for details).
 Narrowband couplers have a ±15 nm bandwidth, dual-window couplers have a ±40 nm bandwidth around each center wavelength, and wideband couplers have a ±50 nm or ±100 nm bandwidth.
 1x4 couplers are manufactured using three 50:50 fiber couplers to split the signal from the input port (see the 1x4 Coupler Tutorial for details); they cannot be used in reverse to combine light from four sources.
 The unused ports on these internal 50:50 fiber couplers are terminated in a manner that minimizes back reflections.

 Each single mode coupler is contained in a compact 100 mm x 80 mm x 10 mm housing that includes four through holes for mounting the device to our FCQB mounting base (available separately below).
 Narrowband and wideband couplers use a labeled red housing and 0.8 m fiber leads jacketed using Ø900 µm Hytrel® tubing.
 Dual-window couplers feature either a labeled red housing and 0.8 m fiber leads jacketed using Ø900 µm Hytrel® tubing, or a labeled black housing and 0.8 m fiber leads jacketed using Ø3 mm yellow furcation tubing.
 Couplers are offered from stock with 2.0 mm narrow key FC/PC or FC/APC connectors.
-Custom coupler configurations with other wavelengths, fiber types, coupling ratios, or port configurations are also available.
-If a custom connector configurations is needed, one-day turnaround is possible for small orders if the order is placed before 12 PM EST. Please contact Tech Support with inquiries.
+Custom coupler configurations with other wavelengths, fiber types, coupling ratios, connectors, or port configurations are also available.
+Please contact Tech Support with inquiries.

 Definition of 1x4 Fused Fiber Optic Coupler Specifications